 EU directive on the right to repair

-On 30 May 2024, the Council officially adopted the Right to Repair Directive, which establishes common rules to promote the repair of discarded or defective goods.
+On May 30, 2024, the Council officially adopted the directive on the right to repair, establishing common rules to promote the repair of unusable or defective goods.

-The directive aims to make repair more attractive to consumers through a number of tools and incentives:
+The directive aims to make repair more attractive for consumers through several tools and incentives:

-• European repair platform: An online platform will be set up to help consumers easily find repair services.
+European Repair Platform: An online platform will be created to help consumers easily find repair services.

-• Mandatory repair: They will have to repair products that are technically repairable according to EU standards at consumers’ request.
-This applies to goods for which repair requirements are already set out in EU legislation.
+Mandatory Repair: Manufacturers will be required to repair technically repairable products according to EU standards, upon consumer request.
+This applies to goods for which repairability requirements are already established by EU legislation.

-• Repair conditions: the repair must be carried out free of charge or at a reasonable price and within a reasonable time.
-If repair is impossible, a reconditioned product may be offered.
+Repair Conditions: The repair must be carried out free of charge or at a reasonable cost, within a reasonable timeframe.
+If repair is impossible, a refurbished product may be offered.

-The directive has yet to be published in the EU Official Journal and enters into force 20 days after publication.
-Member states have 24 months after entry into force to transpose the directive into national law.
+Member States will have 24 months after its entry into force to transpose the directive into national law.

-Once transposed, Belgian producers will have to comply with the new obligations regarding the repairability of products.
+Once transposed, Belgian manufacturers will have to comply with the new obligations regarding product repairability.